 In effect you can arrive at your ideal combination of supplier, terms and pricing via RFP, auction or even old-school meeting and negotiation.
 The result should not be determined by the mechanism you choose to get there.
 You don’t need any particular software feature to get the result you need.

 To suggest that a single feature can be some kind of panacea for all procurement’s ills is to put too much faith in the software itself.

 Too often the rationale for scoring software with a thumbs-up or thumbs-down is its capacity to deliver against one highly-specific use case.
 But this is a red herring.
 Procurement software needs to be configurable around how you can get the best out of your supplier relationships, and needs to be able to be reconfigured as circumstances change.
 Highly-specific requirements are all well and good, but experience teaches us that they have a tendency to change, or even become unfashionable.

 Smart developers today have to consider the business they are developing for first, and then think about feature and functions in light of what the business needs.

 There’s an old urban myth that, during the Apollo program, NASA developed – at considerable cost - a ball-point pen so advanced it could write in zero gravity.
 The Soviets, it is said, used pencils.

 Whether true or not, it goes to show that tech that’s stuffed with whistles and bells isn’t necessarily the only possible answer.

-Of course, there’s a minimum acceptable functionality, and in procurement software the bar is quite high – software like SMART by GEP does do an extraordinary amount, including all the variations alluded to earlier.
+Of course, there’s a minimum acceptable functionality, and in procurement software the bar is quite high – software like GEP SMARTTM does do an extraordinary amount, including all the variations alluded to earlier.
 But the point is this: